-During my 3+ years as an expat, I have kept busy with writing, traveling, and blogging.
-When we return to the States in May 2016, I’ll expand my writing career.
+During nearly four years as an expat, I kept busy with writing, traveling, and blogging.
+We recently returned to the States.
+In addition to language services, I will be expanding my writing career.
 Here are some of my biggest projects:

 Based on the past two years of travels with Some Guy’s Hat (SGH), June’s Hat is the fictional story of 4 generations of women.
 When one retires to follow the trail of a such a hat, the two younger generations reluctantly join her.
 While retracing history, they learn much more than they’d intended–about family, war, marriage, and one another.
 This manuscript is in progress.

 Almost a decade after ticking the last state off her list, Kari shared her adventures and misadventures in a humorous account of her travels throughout all fifty states, from description of the terrain to observations and debacles.
 The novel is filled with tales of all the fun and reluctant aspects of traveling through small towns and big cities, National Parks, campsites and hotel suites, Roadside America, highways and dirt roads.

-The Repatriation Project is the working title of the manuscript I have begun writing about both our time as expats in Germany, and our upcoming experience of repatriating, which will begin when we move back to the States this June.
-While making cultural and social comparisons between the two nations, I will be focusing on my daughter’s challenges and experiences as she re-enters American culture.
-After observing our experiences over a period of one year, I will finish the manuscript.
+The Repatriation Project is the working title of the manuscript I have begun writing about our time as expats in Germany and experience of repatriating.
+I will be focusing on my daughter’s challenges and experiences as she re-enters American culture.
+After observing her over a period of one year, I will finish the manuscript.